menandmice/micetro_docs/guides/user-manual/console_actions.rst

 .. warning::
   If you move an object from another folder into a subfolder, the object no longer appears in the original folder.
 This is not the case, however, when you move an object from the master list.
 The object always remains in the master list, regardless of what folder/subfolder a copy is moved to.

-In the Object List, click the plus (plus) sign next to the object type where you want to create the subfolder.
+In the *Object List*, click :guilabel:`+` next to the object type where you want to create the subfolder.
 The object expands to show any currently defined folders.

 1. Right-click on the folder to which you want to add a subfolder.

-2. From the shortcut menu, select New Folder.
+2. From the shortcut menu, select :guilabel:`New Folder`.

-3. In the Create Folder dialog box, type a name for the new subfolder.
+3. In the *Create Folder* dialog box, type a name for the new subfolder.

-4. Click OK.
+4. Click :guilabel:`OK`.
 You can now move objects into this subfolder by dragging/dropping them from the list on the right.

 Renaming a Folder
 ^^^^^^^^^^^^^^^^^